-The purpose of the GRA Awards Program is to recognize noteworthy projects and unique individual contributions related to the protection and management of groundwater in California.
+The purpose of the GRA Awards Program is to recognize noteworthy projects and unique individual contributions related to the education, protection, and management of groundwater in California.

 The objectives of the Annual Awards Program are:

-- To provide recognition for unique contributions to the field of groundwater management, and, To provide recognition to GRA (as an organization) whose mission is dedicated to resource management that protects and improves groundwater through education and technical leadership.
+- 2. To provide recognition for unique contributions to the field of groundwater management, and provide recognition to GRA (as an organization) whose mission is dedicated to resource management that protects and improves groundwater through education and technical leadership.

 Previous Lifetime Achievement Award recipients include: